MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/record-calls-hololens.md

     **Manual connection to a PC with a USB-C cable**

-      1. Access the internal storage through the file explorer (on a PC).
+      1. On a PC, access the internal storage through File Explorer.

       2. Go to **Pictures** > **Camera Roll folder**.